Lake-Superior-Reserve/Habitat-Map-Resources/README.md

 # Habitat-Map-Resources
-This repository links to external resources all related to the Lake Superior National Estuarine Research Reserve's Habitat Map - completed in 2025
+This repository links to external resources all related to the Lake Superior National Estuarine Research Reserve's Habitat Map - completed in 2025.
+Contact [Kirsten Rhude](https://lakesuperiornerr.org/staff-directory/kirsten-rhude/) with questions about the Habitat Map.

 # Habitat Map
 This product was funded by the National Estuarine Research Reserve System Science Collaborative.